Mak5er/Joke-Bot/README.md

 ### keep_alive.py
-    This file is designed to maintain free online hosting using the UptimeRobot service which sends a request every 5 minutes.
+    This file is designed to maintain free online hosting using the UptimeRobot service which sends a request on server every 5 minutes.

 ## Database